 fast, sometimes a year ahead.
 So, don't hesitate to call and get on my schedule early.
 I have tune up horses and weekend

-they get of is the day it is raining (hard).
-I trailer my training horses out on group rides when they are ready and one is
+they get of are the days it is raining.
+I trailer my training horses out on group rides when they are ready and one is scheduled

-scheduled that I plan on attending.
+that I plan on attending.
 These group ride range from 3-8 hrs.
 So I work your horse the whole day.
-If they go on
+If they go on a group ride

-a group ride the next day they have off.
+the next day they have off.
 I have a round pen, outdoor arena and many trails.
-We have goats, chickens, dogs,
+We have farm equipment, chickens, dogs, and

 Tentative training schedule: